fwup-home/fwup/README.md

    of the archive is protected by other means.
 Of course, it is possible pre-encrypt the data in the archive, but then you can't have device-specific secret keys.
-3. Only the simplest `dm-crypt` cipher is currently supported ("aes-cbc-plain").
+3. Currently, two `dm-crypt` ciphers are supported, "aes-cbc-plain" and "aes-xts-plain64".
 This has known deficiencies.
 PRs for other modes that can be incorporated under `fwup`'s Apache License would be appreciated

 Various tutorials exist on the Internet for creating encrypted filesystems and mounting filesystems using `dm-crypt`. `fwup` is much simpler.
 It takes a block